-Using the Device Driver and IBM Enhanced Diagnostics CD

-Be certain that your computer will start up with the CD-ROM drive as the first startup device.
+Using the Device Driver and IBM Enhanced Diagnostics CD Be certain that your computer will start up with the CD-ROM drive as the first startup device.
 If not, use the IBM Setup Utility to change your first startup device.
-For information on how to use the IBM Setup Utility, see Access IBM, or refer to "Using the IBM Setup Utility program" on page 27.
+For information about how to use the IBM Setup Utility, see Access IBM, or see "Using the IBM Setup Utility program" on page 29.
 Do the following to run the Device Driver and IBM Enhanced Diagnostics CD: